-If a network partition results in a tied membership, in which there are two sets of nodes each consisting of 50% of the cluster, a node from the set containing the tie-breaker node will attempt to reset a node in the other set in order to maintain a quorum.
-Figure 1-3 shows an example of this, including the following:
+If a network partition results in a tied membership, in which there are two sets of nodes each consisting of 50% of the cluster, a node from the set containing the tiebreaker node will attempt to reset a node in the other set in order to maintain a quorum.
+For more information, see Appendix B, "Memberships and Quorums", page 355.